 How To Fix WordPress Fatal Errors

 In this series of step-by-step tutorials, we show you how to troubleshoot and fix common WordPress errors.

-If you don’t want to back up your site yourself, then consider using professional WordPress support services, or use WordPress backup plugins.
+If you don’t want to do manual backups, then consider getting assistance from a WordPress professional, or use a backup plugin.

+How To Fix WordPress Fatal Errors